 A DNP is a doctoral-level degree that focuses on the science, business, and management side of nursing.
 DNPs utilize evidence-based skills and practices to improve health outcomes for patients.
 The degree program gives DNPs the skills to examine healthcare trends and implement policy and clinical changes.
 Many also work in private practice to focus on patient care.
 DNPs are registered nurses with masters and doctoral degrees.

 FNP degrees prepare nurses to be primary healthcare providers across a lifespan, from infant to adult.
 The lifespan-centered approach allows FNPs to care for families and individuals, including through pregnancy.

-The FNP program is a master’s level course of study that prepares graduates to take the American Association of Nurse Practitioners Certification Program (AANPCP) exam or the American Nurses Credentialing Center (ANCC) Family Nurse Practitioner exam.
+is a master’s level course of study that prepares graduates to take the American Association of Nurse Practitioners Certification Program (AANPCP) exam or the American Nurses Credentialing Center (ANCC) Family Nurse Practitioner exam.
 Upon successful completion of a certification exam, graduates are eligible for FNP licensure.
 Graduates must also register with the boards of nursing in their states of employment.

 An FNP program is a three-year program with a focus on topics that include disease symptomatology, pathophysiology, anatomy, and professional ethics.
 To be accepted into the advanced program, students must have a Bachelor of Science in Nursing (BSN) degree and passed the NCLEX-RN exam.

 For the program, FNP students must complete hands-on clinical work in family care.
 At Duquesne University, students are required to take 670 clinical hours overseen by a nurse preceptor and 80 lab hours.
 The program prepares students for licensure as a Certified Registered Nurse Practitioner (CRNP)